 That rule wouldn’t last long.

-The mission of the SF troops was to train and advise the Salvadoran army.
+The mission of the Special Forces troops was to train and advise the Salvadoran army.
 And an even touchier subject was the mission to report human rights abuses.
 And several did, with always a threat to themselves if the host unit took exception to it.
 It was a very tricky situation.

 Greg Walker, a senior non-commissioned officer with the 7th Special Forces Group went to El Salvador as both an advisor and later as a journalist.
 He’s been in more journals and newspapers than we can bother listing here.
-He wrote a book called “At the Hurricane’s Eye” and spoke about the U.S. SF men and the issues of reporting human rights violations.
+He wrote a book called “At the Hurricane’s Eye” and spoke about the U.S. Special Forces men and the issues of reporting human rights violations.

 I was the Special Forces advisor who reported being shown a guerrilla’s skull (at the unit’s base in El Salvador) that had been turned into a desk lamp.
 My report was delivered to the US Embassy in El Salvador at the time through the proper chain of command.